intel-iot-devkit/how-to-code-samples/plant-lighting-system/README.md

     node index.js

-### Setting the alarm
+### Setting the lighting schedule

-The alarm is set using a single-page web interface served directly from the Intel® Edison board while the sample program is running.
+The schedule for the lighting system is set using a single-page web interface served from Intel® Edison while the sample program is running.

 The web server runs on port `3000`, so if Intel® Edison is connected to Wi-Fi* on `192.168.1.13`, the address to browse to if you are on the same network is `http://192.168.1.13:3000`.